lmeijvogel/zsh-git-scripts/README.md

 bindkey '\et' _expand_indices
 ```

-Also, add an alias or a keybinding to show the numbered git status:
+Also, add an alias or a keybinding to for the numbered git commands,

+for example, for `numbered-git-status.rb`:

 ```
 alias gs="eval \"\`ruby $ZSH_CUSTOM/plugins/zsh-git-scripts/numbered-git-status.rb\`\""